lawrenceevalyn/research-sandbox/research/gothic-motifs/analysis-sheets/README.md

 | 1                 |                        | 1                 | legal                   |
 | 2                 | 1                      | 1                 | both                    |

 The first row is "Gender," which contains either "m" or "f".
 This is the feature I want to use all the other information to try to predict.
-Books with "unknown" author genders are not included in this spreadsheet (though I can make a spreadsheet of them later).
+Books with "unknown" author genders are not included in this spreadsheet; they are in Tracy-unknowns.csv.

 Each book has a unique "Tracy No." which is the number it was assigned in Tracy's bibiliography.